FFMG/myoddweb.piger/readme.md

 - am_getCommand( idx ), get a typed command, if the user selects something like "*google world*", then command #0 is "google" and command #1 is "world".
 - am_getAction, get the selected action.
 - am_getCommandCount, get the number of commands including the action.
 - am_execute, execute a certain app/event/batch file.
+You can also ask for elevated permission, (if piger is not running elevated).
 - am_getstring, get a string that the user might have selected at the time of calling the action.
 - am_getfile, get a file that the user might have selected at the time of calling the action.
 - am_getfolder, get a folder that the user might have selected at the time of calling the action.